JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ah ok and then i can use margin to space out the separate ones

-NS: yes exactely
+NS: yes exactly
 NS: and you can save that UV map
 NS: and take it into PS
-NS: and then add thign thereto you texture and they will be placed acording to the unwrap
+NS: and then add thing thereto you texture and they will be placed according to the unwrap

 JR: (which i do not have) but i suppose i could draw on it with procreate or something.
 JR: in what form can it be saved? just as an image?

 NS: in what ever format you draw program use
-NS: blender expoers all types of textures
+NS: blender exports all types of textures
 NS: export
-NS: so formnat can be anything
+NS: so format can be anything
 NS: But that is the basic thing to do,
-NS: because as soon as yo make more difficult models - not bozes or cylinders
+NS: because as soon as yo make more difficult models - not boxes or cylinders
 NS: you run into strange mapping of the textures

 JR: yes

-NS: In most cases . lats say one hae a metal build thing
+NS: In most cases . lats say one have a metal build thing
 NS: and one to do it quick and dirty
 NS: one can just make the seams
 NS: and select all the element with a specific material
-NS: and unvrap the whole thing in one go
+NS: and unwrap the whole thing in one go
-NS: and if oen has two materials
+NS: and if one has two materials
 NS: do the same for the other

 JR: yes

-NS: OK so suposed you are happy with the unwrap
+NS: OK so supposed you are happy with the unwrap
-NS: time to see how textures look ar it
+NS: time to see how textures look t it

 JR: ok yes

 NS: now
-NS: you have a texture you liek to use ????
+NS: you have a texture you like to use ????

 JR: i can use any random one really